MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 {
     // 'Parent Id' column header in the Bulk file AdGroupId = adGroupIdKey,
-    // 'Ad Group' column header in the Bulk file AdGroupName = "AdGroupNameGoesHere",
+    // 'Asset Group' column header in the Bulk file AdGroupName = "AdGroupNameGoesHere",
     // 'Campaign' column header in the Bulk file CampaignName = "ParentCampaignNameGoesHere",